SpenceKonde/megaTinyCore/README.md

 * Tools -> B.O.D.
 Mode (active) - Determines whether to enable Brown Out Detection when the chip is not sleeping.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> B.O.D.
 Mode (sleep) - Determines whether to enable Brown Out Detection when the chip is sleeping.
 You must burn bootloader after changing this to apply the changes.
 * Tools -> DAC Reference Voltage - Determines the voltage reference for the DAC.
 This should be less than Vcc to get the right voltage.
 You do not need to use Burn Bootloader to apply changes to this menu.
-* Tools -> Enable attachInterrupt() (planned for 1.0.1) - Determines whether to include attachInterrupt() and detachInterrupt() functions.
-Disabling them saves some RAM and flash if pin interrupts are not in use, or allows advanced users to do interrupts manually.

 # Known Compiler Bugs
 * Sometimes a sketch which is too big to fit will, instead of generating a message saying that, result in the error: 'relocation truncated to fit: R_AVR_13_PCREL against symbol tablejump2'